Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Results

-In terms of AUC PR (see Table \ref{tab:pr_our_method}), eight out of nine highest numbers are for modified loss and distributed across different combinations of projection head and manual labelling.
-This further ascertains that modifying the loss function is important in a supervised contrastive learning task, and adding projection head and manual labelling further improves the performance.
+In terms of AUC PR (see Table \ref{tab:pr_our_method}), eight out of nine highest numbers are for proposed loss and distributed across different combinations of projection head and manual labeling.
+This further ascertains that modifying the loss function is important in a supervised contrastive learning task, and adding projection head and manual labeling further improves the performance.